lab11/gateway/software/ble-gateway/README.md

 Likely that a device will want to be able to use a common gateway function.

 - Is there anyway to make downloading and running arbitrary JavaScript safe?
+- How to specify what to do with the data?
+- How to securely get a key off of the device to publish the data with?
+- How to match formatted output data with a website publishing script?